Tribune Therapeutics

 Venture Round in 2021

-Oncorena AB is a pharmaceutical company based in Göteborg, Sweden, dedicated to developing innovative treatments for cancer, specifically advanced or metastatic renal cancer.
-The company is focused on the compound orellanine, a toxin derived from certain mushroom species, which has demonstrated potent anti-tumor activity.
-Oncorena's primary objective is to confirm the efficacy and clinical benefits of orellanine in targeting renal proximal tubular epithelial cells that have transformed into cancer cells and formed metastases.
-By harnessing the selective properties of this compound, Oncorena aims to provide effective pharmacological solutions for patients suffering from advanced kidney cancer.
+Oncorena AB is a pharmaceutical company based in Göteborg, Sweden, dedicated to developing innovative treatments for cancer, particularly advanced kidney cancer, also known as metastatic renal cancer.
+The company's primary focus is on the toxin orellanine, which is derived from specific mushroom species and has shown potential as a powerful anti-tumor agent.
+Oncorena aims to confirm the efficacy of orellanine in targeting and selectively destroying renal proximal tubular epithelial cells, including those that have transformed into cancerous cells and formed metastases.
+Through its research, Oncorena seeks to provide effective pharmacological solutions that can improve outcomes for patients battling this challenging form of cancer.

 Elsa Science AB, founded in 2017 and based in Stockholm, Sweden, operates a digital health platform focused on rheumatoid arthritis.
 The company empowers patients to take an active role in their healthcare by providing tools that facilitate personal research into their condition.
 Through its application, users can monitor symptoms, diet, and lifestyle factors, gaining insights into how these elements influence their disease activity.
 Elsa collaborates with the Riskminder foundation and scientific studies at Karolinska Institutet to deliver reliable data and research findings.
 By enabling patients to track their responses to medications and overall health status, Elsa supports healthcare professionals in managing chronic diseases more effectively, improving treatment personalization and proactive care.